Child Care Assistance

 Types of Child Care That Qualify

 The Anoka County Child Care Assistance program can pay any licensed child care center or licensed child care home that is registered with Anoka County.
 If you need help in finding licensed child care, you can call PARENT AWARE at 1-888-291-9811.
-The Child Care Assistance program can also pay unlicensed child care providers who are over the age of 18 and pass a background study.
-There is a fee to cover the cost of the background study for unlicensed providers.
-For more information about that service, call the Child Care Assistance program office at 763-324-2350.
+The Child Care Assistance program can also pay legally unlicensed child care providers who are over the age of 18 and pass a background study.
+For more information, call the Child Care Assistance program office at 763-324-2350.